knoxfighter/arcdps-killproof.me-plugin/README.md

 - Open the arcdps options panel (Alt+Shift+T by default) and enable the "Kproofs" checkbox.
 It can be found in the "Killproof.me" category.
 - Use the hotkey Alt+Shift+K. This can be adjusted in the Settings menu (opened also in the arcdps options panel, in the "Killproof.me" category.

 To close the window, just press the X on the top right, press Escape or use the hotkey Alt+Shift+K again.

-In the settings you can choose, what will be listed for each user.
+To change what is shown in the table, press rightclick on the header.
+The table can be sorted by every column, just click on the header.

-The UI is updated to a table version, as soon, as arcdps is updating to the new ImGui version 1.80 (will be around christmas).
+The killproof.me website will be opened, when you click on the accountname or on the username.

 ![Ingame screenshot](screenshot.png)